MZehren/ADTOF/docs/datasets.rst

 .. _Sodamlazy's Youtube channel: https://www.youtube.com/channel/UCK7zmooWgENeCFercRJT51A
 .. _HoodieNinja's Youtube channel: https://www.youtube.com/channel/UCIJc_NHELwJktUpskj6TbcA
 .. _Bloodline's Youtube channel: https://www.youtube.com/user/xBLooDLiNEx808x

+This list is not exhaustive and those datasets may overlap.

 This project is not affiliated with any author of those datasets and does not promote the sharing of copyrighted content.